On-chain or Lightning

 No problem.
 If you want to use Windows, there is a solution.

-You can download virtualisation software on your windows computer, and then install a Linux distribution operating system on that, Run Linux from your Windows computer, and install all the software you need on the Linux.
+You can download virtualisation software on your Windows computer, and then install a Linux distribution operating system on that, Run Linux from your Windows computer, and install all the Bitcoin software you need on Linux.
 This article will show you how.

 It will still require a bit of hard drive space, so an external SSD is likely to be needed.

-You don’t want a low quality drive; they fail, and you left re-downloading the blockchain.
-You also don’t want a regular external hard drive; they are veeeery slow for this indication.
+You don’t want a low-quality drive; they fail, and you are left re-downloading the blockchain.
+You also don’t want a regular external hard drive; they are very slow for this indication, and they are more likely to fail.
 Get an SSD.

-If you do decide to buy a Raspberry Pi 4 to run a node, you’ll still need the above mentioned equipment.
+If you do decide to buy a Raspberry Pi 4 to run a node, you’ll still need an external SSD drive.

-Most people think you need to leave your Bitcoin Node running 24 hours day.
+Most people think you need to leave your Bitcoin Node running 24 hours a day.
 This is not the case.
-If you leave it running, you are helping the network in a small way, but you are also keeping your version of the blockchain up do date at all times, making any balance checking you do quick quick and easy.
+If you leave it running, you are helping the network in a small way, but you are also keeping your version of the blockchain up to date at all times, making any balance checking you do quick and easy.
 You could switch off the computer from time to time.
 Nothing bad will happen.
 But when you do want to know your bitcoin balance, say after receiving a transaction, you will have to turn the machine on and wait for it to synchronise.
-If you’ve left the computer off a couple of weeks, it could take an hour or more.
-This trade off may be acceptable to you.
+If you’ve left the computer off for a couple of weeks, it could take an hour or more.
+This trade-off may be acceptable to you.

-This article will guide you with some command line.
-I promise, it will be easy if you follow the instructions, but I do expect you to know how to navigate around the file system in Linux.
-If you don’t, then watch this 11 minute video to learn some SSS (super simple stuff) Link.
-If it’s mildly interesting, watch this one as well, it’s a bit longer Link
+This article will guide you with some command-line.
+I promise it will be easy if you follow the instructions, but I do expect you to know how to navigate around the file system in Linux.
+If you don’t, then watch this 11-minute video to learn some SSS (super simple stuff).
+If it’s mildly interesting, watch this one as well, it’s a bit longer.

 Download and Install Virtual Box (free)